TzviRechel/systems_programming2_ex4/README.md

 # Tree Implementation in C++

-This repository contains a generic tree implementation in C++ that supports various types of nodes, including `int`, `double`, `string`, and custom types like `Complex`.
+This project contains a generic tree implementation in C++ that supports various types of nodes, including `int`, `double`, `string`, and custom types like `Complex`.
 The implementation includes methods for tree manipulation and traversal, with special support for binary trees and a `myHeap()` method to convert a binary tree to a min-heap.
 The project also uses the doctest framework for testing.

 ## Files